cyberthread/grid_custom_module/README.md

 ## Tasks
 - **Preview**: Take time to understand what it is that you actually need to do.
-	- [Wireframes in Miro](https://miro.com/app/board/o9J_lNZ1iXo=/) indicate what the layouts should be as the screen size changes.
+	- Wireframes.pdf indicates what the layouts should be as the screen size changes.
+The included screenshots can help you visualize what it will look like in the browser with the implemented typography.
 	- Carefully review the HTML and the parent-child relationships.
 I recommend creating a little outline for yourself and/or annotating the wireframes with the markup that corresponds, including things like class names and IDs.
 - **Small Screens**: Hint, you don't need to do anything.
 The small screen design is already done!
 This means that all grid code will be in media queries!
 - **Medium Screens**: Implement the two column layout for the tertiary articles.
 The rest of the design remains a one column layout.